greglook/merkle-db/DESIGN.md

   data tree index over the updated segments.
 This gets slightly more complicated if segments need to split, and potentially even more complicated if they need to merge.
 Needs more investigation.
+- Reified transactions can be implemented client-side by adding custom record fields on write and utilizing the database-level user metadata feature.
+Might make sense to formalize this with some kind of configurable middleware.
+- Similarly, logical versions can be implemented with custom record fields and read/rebuild data loading logic.
+Consider the requirements for middleware for this use-case as well - probably not necessary to build into the core library, though.
+- Multicodec headers are simpler if combined into one compound header, e.g.
+  `/merkle-db/v1/cbor/gzip`.